 "For the first time black people in Cuba were free to walk anywhere and have access to everything without being discriminated publicly.

 "Education was available to all and our healthcare system was second to none.

-"When I return home I keep a low profile because I feel guilty that I haven't been there fighting with my fellow countrymen against the most powerful nation in the world with the trade embargo of the last 50 years," Cruz said.
+"When I return home I keep a low profile because I feel guilty that I wasn't there fighting with my fellow countrymen against the most powerful nation in the world with the trade embargo."